Ryason55/quake_mission_packs_ry-vitalized/README.md

 - SP/Co-op: Added a number of MonsterJump triggers to help monsters with the vents and areas they lead to.
 - SP/Co-op: In the Silver Key spot, the floor gate that opens up when the vent is used will now also open for monsters.
 - :new: SP/Co-op: Moved a number of Spike Mines to be less likely to unexpectedly jump the player.
+- :new: SP/Co-op: Fixed a bug in the code relating to `func_spawn`, where Scrags that are yet to spawn fall to the floor.
+In this level, this caused 4 Scrags to spawn underneath lava, where they couldn't see the player.

 [SoA] HIP2M5 - Mortum's Keep